MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ---
 # <a name="security-and-skype-for-business-online"></a>Segurança e Skype for Business Online

-O Skype for Business online (SfBO), como parte dos serviços do Microsoft 365 e do Office 365, segue todas as práticas recomendadas de segurança e procedimentos como a segurança de nível de serviço por meio da proteção em camadas, controles do cliente dentro do serviço, proteção de segurança e práticas recomendadas operacionais.
-Para obter detalhes completos, confira a central de confiabilidade da Microsoft ( https://microsoft.com/trustcenter) .
+O Skype for Business Online (SfBO), como parte dos serviços do Microsoft 365 e do Office 365, segue todas as práticas recomendadas de segurança e procedimentos como segurança em nível de serviço por meio de controles de defesa aprofundado, controles do cliente dentro do serviço, controles de segurança e práticas recomendadas operacionais.
+Para obter detalhes completos, consulte a Central de Confiamento da Microsoft ( https://microsoft.com/trustcenter) .

 ## <a name="trustworthy-by-design"></a>Confiável por Ddesign
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.